What is a combi boiler, how do you look after it and what should you do if something goes wrong? Find out all you need to know in our ownership guide

 A plumber who is not a specialist in emergency repairs is unlikely to provide a satisfying and lasting result.
 Make sure your hire is one you believe capable of solving the problem then and there.

-Looking for a specialist emergency plumber in Bath?
+Looking for a specialist emergency plumber in Bristol and the surrounding areas?
 Need help ASAP?
 The team at Plumbing Care Services are the local experts, ready and waiting to solve your problems.
 Get in touch with us on 03333 441399 to arrange an emergency call-out now!

 Worried about a boiler issue and wondering if you should call somebody out to help?
 Here are the frequent problems we’re more than happy to help with.